mtwallach/docs-alfresco/search-enterprise/latest/install/index.md

 Verify that all the required services are available:

-* Elasticsearch server, by default living in http://elasticsearch:9200
+* Elasticsearch, by default living in http://elasticsearch:9200
 * Alfresco ActiveMQ, as part of ACS 7.1 deployment, by default living in `nio://activemq:61616`
 * Alfresco Shared FileStore endpoint, as part of ACS 7.1 deployment, by default living in http://shared-file-store:8099/alfresco/api/-default-/private/sfs/versions/1/file/
 * Alfresco Database using PostgresSQL engine, as part of ACS 7.1 deployment, by default living in `localhost:5432`